mikeqfu/pyrcs/docs/source/quick-start.rst

 Engineer's Line References (ELRs)
 ---------------------------------

 Similar to the location identifiers, the codes of ELRs on the `Railway Codes`_ website are also alphabetically arranged given their initial letters.
-We can use the method :meth:`ELRMileages.collect_elr_by_initial()<elr_mileage.ELRMileages.collect_elr_by_initial>` to get the data of ELRs which begin with a specific initial letter.
+We can use the method :meth:`ELRMileages.collect_elr_by_initial()<pyrcs.line_data.ELRMileages.collect_elr_by_initial>` to get the data of ELRs which begin with a specific initial letter.
 Let's take ``'A'`` as an example:

 .. code-block:: python